mikefarah/yq/.github/ISSUE_TEMPLATE/bug_report_v3.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-version of yq:
+Version of yq: 3.X.X
-operating system:
+Operating system: mac/linux/windows/....
+Installed via: docker/binary release/homebrew/snap/...

 **Input Yaml**
 Concise yaml document(s) (as simple as possible to show the bug, please keep it to 10 lines or less)